 EXTRA INFORMATION AND RULES FOR THE WRITING CONTEST...

 Be Real.
 Be Yourself: The strongest submissions for this essay contest will use a personal tone and point-of-view writing style that shares your thoughts on the topic.
 If you want to make your essay even stronger, we recommend doing a little research and adding quotes or a statistic (or two).

 - Essays should be 500 words or less.

-- You are welcome to blog on StageofLife.com as much as you want, but only TWO essay submissions per user for the writing contest are allowed.
+- You are welcome to blog on StageofLife.com as much as you want, but only ONE essay submission per user for the writing contest is allowed.

 - Please be creative with your title, then type or cut and paste your full essay from a program like NotePad or TextEdit (don't use any formatting - just text, please) into the Story Details field (which will appear after you click the Submit Essay button above.

 - Adjust the spacing of your essay within the essay submit form.